bramble-lang/bramble-lang/design/features/arrays.md

 1. Array of structs
 1. Array of structs that have an array field
 1. Struct with a field that's an array of structs

+### Bugs
+1. When using a struct in the array type of a binding it must be the canonical path or I get an error.
+I must have forgotten to canonize array types
+1. Parser fails when I put the [] operator after a member dereference